help celebrate the centenary of British ice hockey, Stewart Roberts,

 Scottish National League was formed in season 1938-39) and

-becoming a big attraction.
-With the economy beginning to favour
+a big attraction.
+With the economy beginning to favour North America,

-North America, the imported players wanted more money; consequently,
+the imported players wanted more money; consequently, the arenas found

 Despite only intermittent appearances, the national team managed to

-in the 1953 World Championships was followed by an eight-year
+1953 World Championships was followed by an eight-year gap.
+When they

-gap.
-When they returned in 1961, GB were boosted by several
+returned in 1961, GB were boosted by several talented home-grown

-talented home-grown players who had learned the game in the national
+players who had learned the game in the national league.

-These included several future Hall of Famers [see later] - netminders
+These included a number of future Hall of Famers [see later] -

-Willie Clark and Glynne Thomas, defencemen Billy Brennan, Johnny
+netminders Willie Clark and Glynne Thomas, defencemen Billy Brennan,

-Carlyle, Red Imrie and Roy Shepherd and forwards Jack Dryburgh, Ian
+Johnny Carlyle, Red Imrie and Roy Shepherd and forwards Jack Dryburgh,

 When Cold War politics resulted in the refusal of three leading nations